dutchLuck/ping3/README.md

 ```
 The output from macOS ICMP Timestamp request ping for
 comparison purposes is (N.B. macOS prints integer Hrs:Min:Sec
-since midnight GMT, but seconds should be shown to millisecond
+since midnight GMT, but the reply has milliseconds since midnight
 resolution ); -
 ```
 % ping -c3 -Mt -s0 192.168.1.1